joelowj/awesome-algorithmic-trading/README.md

-# awesome-algorithmic-trading
+## awesome-algorithmic-trading

+A curated list of awesome algorithmic trading tutorials, projects and communities.

-# Table of Content
+## Table of Contents

 1. Stock Prices
 2. Market Mechanics